Ski Boot Sizing

 is important.
 Without getting too

-technical, proper flex helps keep you balanced on your skis.
+technical, proper flex helps keep you balanced (forward and aft) on your skis.
 Too

 stiff of boot and you can't get forward making it difficult to initiate a turn or absorb shock